acorncom/yii2-advanced-with-vagrant/README.md

 ## MySQL

-* Host: 127.0.0.1
-* Port: 3307
-* User: magento
-* Pass: magento
+You need to use an SSH connection.

-With the information above you can connect to the MySQL server running on the virtual machine.
+With the information below you can connect to the MySQL server running on the virtual machine.

+## Default information

+* SSH Host: 10.0.0.2
+* SSH User: vagrant
+* SSH Pass: vagrant
+* SSH Port: 2222 (default by vagrant)
+* MySQL Host: 127.0.0.1
+* MySQL Port: 3306
+* MySQL User: magento
+* MySQL Pass: magento

 ### Import database